RedMadRobot/figma-export/README.md

 <img src="images/images.png" width="500"/>

-Additionally the following Swift file will be created to use images from the code.
+Additionally, the following Swift file will be created to use images from the code.

 ```swift
 import UIKit